govuk-one-login/spinner/README.md

 If a status of `ERROR` is returned, the component is updated to reflect an error and further `fetch` requests are prevented.

 If no `fetch` request has resulted in a status of `COMPLETED` or `INTERVENTION` after the time limits set in `informUserWhereWaitIsLong` and `abortUnresponsiveRequest`, their referenced functions will be called (updating the page and aborting the spinner to prevent further `fetch` requests respectively).

+## Version History

+### 2.0.0

+#### Breaking changes
+* Previous versions didn't correctly ensure that required attributes existed, this has now been fixed and will break the spinner if you are missing one of these attributes:
+  * data-initial-heading
+  * data-initial-spinnerStateText
+  * data-initial-spinnerState
+  * data-error-heading
+  * data-error-messagetext
+  * data-error-whatYouCanDo-heading
+  * data-error-whatYouCanDo-message-text1
+  * data-error-whatYouCanDo-message-link-href
+  * data-error-whatYouCanDo-message-link-text
+  * data-error-whatYouCanDo-message-text2
+  * data-complete-spinnerState
+  * data-longwait-spinnerStateText
+* New required attribute added: `data-aria-button-enabled-message`.
+This is used to inform screen readers when the continue button becomes enabled

+#### Other major changes
+* Added snapshot tests to check the generated spinner HTML